gonebusy/gonebusy-php-client/README.md

 The Sandbox environment is completely separate from the Live site - that includes meaning your Sandbox API Key will not work in the Live environment.

-## How to Test
-Unit tests in this SDK can be run using PHPUnit.
-The test cases are located in the test/Controllers/ dir.

-1. Make sure you've installed the dependencies using composer including the `require-dev` dependencies (you may have already done this with `composer install` or `composer update`).
-1. Run `vendor/bin/phpunit` from command line to execute the test suite.
-   See https://phpunit.de/manual/current/en/textui.html for info on test output format as well as more command-line options.

 ## How to Build

 The generated code has dependencies over external libraries like UniRest.
 These dependencies are defined in the ```composer.json``` file that comes with the SDK.